Hilario Davide Jr.: World Justice Project

-Hilario G. Davide Jr. serves as an Honorary Co-Chair for the World Justice Project.
+Hilario G. Davide Jr. serves as an honorary co-chair for the World Justice Project.
 The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.

 Personal life

 Davide's father and namesake Hilario Sr. built such a reputation in Argao that the whole immediate family was named the ABS-CBN Bayaning Pamilyang Pilipino of the Year in 1997.
+Hilario Jr.'s brother Romulo Davide (born March 1932) is a Magsaysay Awardee and was hailed by the same foundation as the Father of Plant Nematology.
+On August 8, 2024, Romulo was proclaimed as a National Scientist of the Philippines for his work in nematology and plant pathology.

 Jun, as many call him, is married to Surigao native Virginia (Gigi) Jimenea Perez.
 They met while working for Governor Francisco Remotigue.
 They have five children, namely: Hilario III (a lawyer, former city councilor of Cebu City and Governor of Cebu); Joseph Bryan Hilary (a law graduate), Sheryl Ann (a doctor), Noreen (a Master in SPED graduate), and Delster Emmanuel (an architect) and fourteen grandchildren including namesake Hilario Jose IV, son of Joseph Bryan.